Air Dry Clay Sculpture Foundations II: Equine Anatomy and the Armature

 Anatomy is a central concern in my sculptures

-I often find that my dissatisfied with a sculpture relates to anatomy: the tail is not in the right spot, or the front legs are too far under.
+If I find myself dissatisfied with one of my sculptures, it often relates to anatomy: the tail is not in the right spot, or the front legs are too far under.
 Something just doesn't look right.

 I am not after conformational perfection, but as a rider and horse lover, honest anatomy is important in my work.
 If it is off by too much, I find it interferes with the visual impact of the sculpture.